 The size of a fish egg is closely tied to the size of the adult fish.
 Larger fish tend to have larger eggs, while smaller fish have smaller eggs.

 This helps ensure the hatchling emerges at an appropriate size to survive right away in its environment.
 However, there are always exceptions.
-The eggs of certain large fish like halibut are quite small given the fish’s size.
+The eggs of certain large fish, like halibut, are quite small given the fish’s size.

 So while fish egg sizes vary dramatically, they are tailored to each species’ needs.
 The wide range of egg sizes across fish reflects the amazing diversity found in the fish family.